 Helping Patients Adopt Healthy Diets

 Although the value of healthy diets and lifestyles in preventing and treating disease is well established, too few health care providers raise these issues with their patients.
-The Behavioral Risk Factor Surveillance System surveyed approximately 62,000 obese individuals over a six-year period and found less than half had been advised by a healthcare provider to lose weight.
+The Behavioral Risk Factor Surveillance System surveyed approximately 62,000 obese individuals over a 6-year period and found fewer than half had been advised by a healthcare provider to lose weight.

 Partly in response to a growing consensus that practicing physicians and medical students should learn about nutrition, the National Institutes of Health developed the Nutrition Guide for Training Physicians.
 This publication is designed to help physician-educators integrate essential medical nutrition knowledge and behavioral skills into undergraduate and graduate medical curricula.
 The Nutrition in Medicine project at the University of North Carolina at Chapel Hill provides free nutrition curriculum for medical students and evidence-based nutrition education for physicians.
 Additional initiatives to expand nutrition education for health care providers are in development.

 Every hospitalization is a chance to help patients overcome problems that may be much more serious than the presenting complaint.
 Doctors do this every day: